Pro Evolution Soccer: Pro Evolution Soccer 3

 Pro Evolution Soccer 3 is the first in the series (3rd overall) to be released for Microsoft Windows and was well received by the PC games magazines but criticised by fans for its lack of online mode and bloated system requirements at its time, particularly not supporting the common Geforce MX series.
 Its rival, FIFA Football 2004, had online functions and had more modest system requirements in comparison.
 The game was essentially a direct conversion of the PlayStation 2 code, albeit with sharper graphics and is easier to download fan made mods for the game.
+First time, 7 Team fully licensed was added with 3 renamed stadium from generic to real stadium name with 6 club.
+A.C Milan, SS Lazio, AS Roma, Juventus, Parma from Serie A and Feyenoord Rotterdam from Eredivisie.
+National team was added South Korea from Asia.